jnikula/hawkmoth/doc/index.rst

 Hawkmoth - Sphinx Autodoc for C
 ===============================

-Hawkmoth is a minimalistic Sphinx_ :any:`C Domain <sphinx:c-domain>` autodoc
-directive extension to incorporate formatted C source code comments written in reStructuredText_ into Sphinx based documentation.
+Hawkmoth is a minimalistic Sphinx_ :external+sphinx:ref:`C Domain <c-domain>` autodoc directive extension to incorporate formatted C source code comments written in reStructuredText_ into Sphinx based documentation.
 It uses Clang_ Python Bindings for parsing, and generates C Domain directives for C API documentation, and more.
 In short, Hawkmoth is Sphinx Autodoc for C.

 Hawkmoth aims to be a compelling alternative for documenting C projects using Sphinx, mainly through its simplicity of design, implementation and use.